Citing a source means acknowledging where you got a specific quote, fact, graphic, data, or idea from.

 The following links will take you to sites authored by vendors, organizations, and other academic libraries.
 These links provide in-depth documentation to the most common style formats.

-MLA – (Modern Language Association); often used in English classes.
-MLA 8th edition Citation Guide
+- MLA – (Modern Language Association); often used in English classes.
+MLA 9th edition Citation Guide from California State University, Dominguez Hills

-ASME (American Soceity of Mechanical Engineers); see this guide also
+- ASME (American Society of Mechanical Engineers); see this guide also

 The library has many of the complete style manuals available in print and can assist you in using them.